juhp/stack-clean-old/README.md

     removes the builds/installs for previous minor ghc versions.
     If GHCVER is given then only minor versions older than it are removed.

-NB: If you remove all snapshot builds for a version of ghc, then you would have to rebuild again for any projects still using them, so removal should be used cautiously, but it can recover a lot of diskspace.
+If you remove any needed snapshot builds for a version of ghc, then you would have to rebuild them again for any projects still using them, so removal should be used cautiously, but it can recover a lot of diskspace.

 NBB: All the command support `--dry-run` (`-n`) so you can check the effect of running them safely beforehand.